E. D. Hirsch

-Hirsch is best known for his 1987 book Cultural Literacy, which was a national best-seller and a catalyst for the standards movement in American education.
-Cultural Literacy included a list of approximately 5,000 "names, phrases, dates, and concepts every American should know" in order to be "culturally literate."
-Hirsch's arguments for cultural literacy and the contents of the list were controversial and widely debated in the late 1980s and early '90s.
+Hirsch is best known for his 1987 book Cultural Literacy, which was a national best-seller and catalyst for the standards movement in American education.
+Cultural Literacy included a list of approximately 5,000 "names, phrases, dates, and concepts every American should know" in order to be "culturally literate".
+Hirsch's arguments for cultural literacy and the contents of the list were controversial and widely debated until the early 1990s.

 Hirsch is the founder and chairman of the non-profit Core Knowledge Foundation, which publishes and periodically updates the Core Knowledge Sequence, a set of unusually detailed curriculum guidelines for Pre-K through 8th grade.

-In 1991, Hirsch and the Core Knowledge Foundation put out What Your First Grader Needs to Know, the first volume in what is popularly known as "the Core Knowledge Series."
+In 1991, Hirsch and the Core Knowledge Foundation published What Your First Grader Needs to Know, the first volume in what is popularly known as "the Core Knowledge Series".
 Additional volumes followed, as did revised editions.
 The series now begins with What Your Preschooler Needs to Know and ends with What Your Sixth Grader Needs to Know.
-The "series" books are based on the curriculum guidelines in the Core Knowledge Sequence.
-The books are used in Core Knowledge schools and other elementary schools.
-However, they have also been popular with homeschooling parents.
+The "series" books follow the curriculum guidelines of the Core Knowledge Sequence.
+They are commonly used in Core Knowledge schools and other elementary schools, and they've also become a favorite among homeschooling parents.

-Before turning to education, Hirsch wrote on English literature and theory of interpretation (hermeneutics).
+Before turning to education, Hirsch wrote on English literature and theory of interpretation.
 His book Validity in Interpretation (1967) is considered an important contribution to hermeneutics.
 In it, Hirsch argues for intentionalism—the idea that the reader's goal should be to recover the author's meaning.

-Early life
+Early life and education

 Hirsch was born on March 22, 1928, in Memphis, Tennessee.
 His parents were Eric Donald Hirsch Sr. and Leah (Aschaffenburg) Hirsch.
-His father was a cotton broker who worked for Allenberg Cotton and was honored as "Cotton Man of the Year for 1956."
+His father was a cotton broker who worked for Allenberg Cotton and was honored as "Cotton Man of the Year for 1956".

 Hirsch was educated in Memphis public schools, the Pentecost Garrison School (Memphis), the Metairie Park Country Day School (New Orleans), and the Todd School for Boys (Woodstock, Illinois).

-Education

-In 1950, Hirsch graduated from Cornell University in Ithaca, New York with a B.A. in English.
-After a brief stint in the naval reserves, he enrolled in the Ph.D. program in English literature at Yale University in New Haven, Connecticut.
-He completed his doctorate in 1957.
+In 1950, Hirsch graduated from Cornell University in Ithaca, New York, with a B.A. in English.
+After a brief stint in the naval reserves, he enrolled in the Ph.D. program in English literature at Yale University, completing his doctorate in 1957.

 Work on the Romantic poets

 From 1956 to 1966, Hirsch taught in the English Department at Yale University.
-During this time most of his academic work concerned the English Romantic poets.
+During this time, most of his academic work concerned the English Romantic poets.